-The proposed Health Sciences Associate of Science (A.S.) transfer degree is designed to prepare students to transfer to 4-year institutions where they can continue their education to bachelor's and master's degree programs in Health Sciences, Public and Community Health, Allied Health, Exercise Science, Kinesiology, Rehabilitation Science, Gerontology, Epidemiology, and Pre-Professional.
-This will allow students to pursue careers in a wide variety of settings including hospitals, health departments, nursing homes, government agencies, educational health settings, and worksite wellness programs.
-The creation of this degree and areas of concentration under it will support the mission of Frederick Community College by focusing on teaching and learning, and providing affordable, flexible access to lifelong education that responds to the needs of diverse learners and the community.
+The proposed Public Health Science Area of Concentration AOC under the Health Sciences Associate of Science (A.S.) degree is designed to prepare students to transfer to 4-year institutions where they can continue their education to bachelor's and master's degree programs in Public Health Science.
+This will allow students to pursue careers in a wide variety of settings including hospitals, health departments, government agencies, educational health settings, and worksite wellness programs.
+The creation of this area of concentration will support the mission of Frederick Community College through preparation of students to successfully enter the workforce based on needs of local, regional, and global communities.